Claire F. Gmachl

-Director of the Andlinger Center for Energy and the Environment
+Interim Director of the Andlinger Center for Energy and the Environment

 Eugene Higgins Professor of Electrical Engineering

 Head of Whitman College